deltachat/deltachat-pages/en/community_standards.md

 ## Scope

-This Code of Conduct applies both within project communication channels and gatherings as well as in public spaces when an individual is representing the project or its community.
+Our Community Standards apply both within project communication channels and gatherings as well as in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail